Aisha-Dhakre70/credit-risk-prediction-explainable-ai/README.md

 An end-to-end machine learning system that predicts loan default risk using financial behavior data.
 The project integrates a credit scoring mechanism, threshold-based decisioning, and Explainable AI (SHAP) to provide interpretable predictions through a Streamlit web application.

+> Designed to simulate real-world credit risk assessment used by financial institutions.

 ---

 ## Problem Statement